ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

 }

 export default defineConfig({
-  plugins: [
+  plugins: [transformConstructableStylesheetsPlugin()],
-    transformConstructableStylesheetsPlugin()
-  ]
 });
 ```

 Phew, should be all set now. 😅

 ## Custom Resources